MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/reduction-keys.md

 #### Example 1: Transactions – dynamic period

-Here a simple example that shows how the **Transactions - dynamic period** method works.
+Here is a simple example that shows how the **Transactions - dynamic period** method works.

 For this example, you include the following demand forecast in a master plan.